 Historic Sites of Manitoba: Tuxedo School No. 1709 / Tuxedo School No. 1 (Winnipeg)

-The Tuxedo School District was organized formally in January 1914 and a schoolhouse was constructed near the Canada Cement plant, in what is now the Linden Woods suburb of Winnipeg.
+The Tuxedo School District was organized formally in January 1914 and a schoolhouse was constructed in the autumn of 1914 near the Canada Cement plant, in what is now the Linden Woods suburb of Winnipeg.
 When the district opened another facility, Tuxedo School No. 2 (later Tuxedo Park School), this site then became known as Tuxedo School No. 1.
 Classes were held here until June 1954.
 This school was not opened for the 1954-1955 school year owing to low enrollment and was not re-activated.
-In November 1955, the district put the building up for sale (and removal from the site).
+In November 1955, the district put the building up for sale and removal from the site.

 Summative half-yearly returns for school districts (A 0051), GR0571, Archives of Manitoba.